 - You will get a masterclass in presentation skills.
 Here, you will get help perfecting your presentation.
 The date and time will be decided in consultation with you.

 - The day before the final, there will be a meeting for all finalists in Stockholm.
 The meeting is followed by a dinner.

 - The final takes place on 16th of December 2020 at Nalen in Stockholm.
 Count on being there all day.

 - Vetenskap & Allmänhet will cover the cost of your accommodation, but not your travel to and from Stockholm.

 Is there a regional heat happening near you?

 During the science festival ForskarFredag 2020, researchers at some universities are invited to take part in local regional heat.
-You’ll get personal coaching and will compete against 3-6 other contestants for a place in the final.
+You will get personal coaching and will compete against 3-6 other contestants for a place in the final.
 Interested?
-Get in touch with the project manager at your university or send us an e-mail at [email protected] and we’ll put you in contact with the right person.
+Get in touch with the project manager at your university or send us an e-mail at [email protected] and we will connect you with the right person.